Wind of Change (speech): British reactions and attitudes at home

 Prior to the speech, the Federation government had dismissed suggestions that black-majority rule would be the best action in the colonies of Northern Rhodesia and Nyasaland.
-Because the copperbelt ran through Northern Rhodesia, economic interests presented themselves as an opponent to decolonization.
+Because the copperbelt ran through Northern Rhodesia, economic interests presented themselves as an opponent to decolonisation.
 That example can help to illustrate some of the feelings of resentment and betrayal felt by fellow members of the Conservative Party after Macmillan's speech.
 Additionally, the fear that Britain would appear weak or unstable by a rapid decolonisation of her various colonies was of great concern to many Conservatives at the time of the speech.
 Although Macmillan argued in his oration that Britain's power had not faded, the economic effects if the empire was seen as weak would prove worrisome.

 On the other hand, other British reactions were concerned with whether the speech truly carried an authentic tone.
 In the speech, Macmillan addressed British opposition to apartheid; the fact that the address was officially made in South Africa left media outlets in Britain to question whether there would be any sort of immediate change in policy.
 Alongside the issue of apartheid, the process of decolonisation as indicated by Macmillan brought forth questions regarding the legitimacy and responsibilities of colonial powers once the colonies had been granted independence.
-Many felt that countries such as Ghana, which were among the first to be granted independence from British rule, were decolonised so quickly only by a lack of economic interests pushing against decolonization.
-Those factors not only created a clash of ideals at home between conservative forces and those who wished to initiate the process of decolonization but also worked to complicate relations between Britain and other nations.
+Many felt that countries such as Ghana, which were among the first to be granted independence from British rule, were decolonised so quickly only by a lack of economic interests pushing against decolonisation.
+Those factors not only created a clash of ideals at home between conservative forces and those who wished to initiate the process of decolonisation but also worked to complicate relations between Britain and other nations.

 Conservative Monday Club

-As a result of the "Wind of Change" speech, Members of Parliament formed the Conservative Monday Club in attempts to debate party policy change and prevent decolonization.
-In addition, the motivation behind the group also was founded on the notion that Macmillan had not accurately represented the party's original aims and goals.
+As a result of the "Wind of Change" speech, Members of Parliament formed the Conservative Monday Club in attempts to debate party policy change and prevent decolonisation.
+The motivation behind the group also was founded on the notion that Macmillan had not accurately represented the party's original aims and goals.
 As a result, the members of the organisation rigidly opposed decolonisation in all forms and represented the feelings of betrayal and distrust following foreign policy changes after the "Wind of Change" speech.
 Many Conservatives saw the speech as another step towards a complete dismantling of the empire.
 The Conservative Monday Club was founded as a direct result of Macmillan's address and as such the reaction of the Conservative Party at home can be seen as both resentful and distrustful of Macmillan.